spriest487/uncle-pascal/README.md

 * Implement suffix operators (for ^)
 * weak variables to break RC cycles
 * "uses" should be able to appear at any position in the decls
+* trying to call a function which doesn't exist via ufcs on a class shows the wrong error message (member cannot be accessed)
+* external functions in the Implementation sections don't work

 ## missing features
 * set literals